imcitius/checker/README.md

 ```
 Then copy this new config into clipboard, run in dyno `cat << EOF > docs/examples/google.yaml` and paste config into.
 Checker will load new config on the fly, and will start checking your website.

+Of course, you always can fork this project (and please do it), update example config, and run your own version with simple `git push`.

 How to register your own Telegram bot and get credentials you will find in [Telegram FAQ](https://core.telegram.org/bots/faq).